Bank Term Loans for Small Business

 Types of Loans and Repayment Terms

-The repayment of the principal of bank term loans are usually amortized, which means that the principal and interest are set up as equal periodic payments designed to pay off the loan in the specified period of time.
+The repayment of the principal of bank term loans is usually amortized, which means that the principal and interest are set up as equal periodic payments designed to pay off the loan in a specified period of time.

 In the past, small businesses have lived and died on the strength of bank loans, their primary source of small business financing.
 During the Great Recession of 2008, this somewhat changed as banks became more reticent to lend and small businesses had to start looking at alternative sources of financing.